interTwin-eu/itwinai/README.md

 - `X.Y.Z` is the **itwinai version**
 - `x.y` is the **version of the ML framework** (e.g., PyTorch or TensorFlow)
 - `distro` is the OS distro in the container (e.g., Ubuntu Jammy)
+- `jlab-` is prepended to the tag of images including JupyterLab

 ### Image Names and Their Purpose